Aerial image of the town of Farmington with mountains in the background

 Farmington is nestled at the foothills of the mountains in western Maine — a safe, laid-back place where skiers and riders hang with artists and writers.

-The campus is located in downtown Farmington.
+Step off campus and you’re just minutes from local restaurants, coffee shops, the historic movie theater, and unique local stores.
 Want to take a quiet walk downtown at night for dinner and a movie?
 Go out for some Italian?
 Mexican?
 A pizza?
 A veggie wrap?
 Hot fudge sundae?
 Amazing soup?
 Reny’s department store?
 A large mochaccino and a ginormous breakfast bagel?
-It’s all a very short walk downtown.
+Everything is within easy walking distance—making downtown Farmington feel like a natural extension of campus life.

 Get Your Outdoors On

-If you love the outdoors, UMF is your perfect match.
-Full-time students get a FREE season pass to Titcomb Mountain, just 10 minutes from campus.
-Enjoy skiing, snowboarding, mountain biking, and trail running, plus free ski and ride lessons if you’re a beginner.
-Beyond Titcomb, explore miles of trails for hiking and biking, paddle on nearby lakes, or fish the Sandy River.
+Full-time students also receive a FREE season pass to Titcomb Mountain, located just 10 minutes from campus.
+Enjoy skiing, snowboarding, mountain biking, and trail running, plus free ski and ride lessons if you’re new to the sport.
+It’s all part of the UMF experience.

 We Heart Art